Social Science: B.A., B.S.

 Foundation #2: Historical and Comparative Perspectives

-• Learning Outcome: Students will be able to describe how key elements of social life vary across time, place and culture.
+• Learning Outcome: Students will analyze how key elements of social life vary across time, place, and culture.

 Choose two courses that focus on geographic areas such as: